popolo-project/popolo-spec/data.md

 <h1 id="classes-and-properties">4.
 Classes and properties</h1>

-Given that the [standards reused](#standard-reuse) are defined in <abbrev title="Resource Description Framework">RDF</abbrev>, the data standard's classes and properties will map to RDF terms.
+Given that the [standards reused](#standard-reuse) are defined in RDF, the data standard's classes and properties will map to RDF terms.
 Serialization is not limited to RDF; JSON and MongoDB schema are defined in [the next section](#serialization).

 Given that the vCard 4.0 RDF encoding is still [in progress](http://www.w3.org/wiki/RepresentingVCardinRDFOWL), the data standard will map to properties from [FOAF](http://xmlns.com/foaf/spec/) and [Schema.org](http://schema.org/) instead.

-Although [`foaf:nick`](http://xmlns.com/foaf/spec/#term_nick) can represent alternate names, it usually represents abbreviations, including <abbrev title="Internet Relay Chat">IRC</abbrev> nicknames. vCard 4.0 can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
+Although [`foaf:nick`](http://xmlns.com/foaf/spec/#term_nick) can represent alternate names, it usually represents abbreviations, including <abbr title="Internet Relay Chat">IRC</abbr> nicknames. vCard 4.0 can set a [`PREF`](http://tools.ietf.org/html/rfc6350#section-5.3) parameter on names, to make one name preferred.
 No standard has a property for former names, however.
 This data standard may therefore propose a new term for both alternate and former names.
 The RDF definition is not yet available, however.

 In RDF, the permanent, unique identifier is the resource's URL.